 It was 1953.
 A 12-year-old Kevin Coombs was trawling the banks of the Murrumbidgee River for rabbits with his cousins Ray, Alec and Noel.

 “Wheelchair basketball made me feel that I was someone; it gave me a reason to get out of bed every morning,” said Coombs.
-“In the summertime when the evenings were pretty bright I’d go over and throw the ball around for a couple of hours at the basketball courts.
+“In the summertime when the evenings were pretty bright, I’d go over and throw the ball around for a couple of hours at the basketball courts.
 Sometimes I’d be over there for hours by myself.”

 It took the inaugural Australian Paralympic Team five days to reach Rome.
-Fearful a long trip would cause pressure sores, the call was made to fly from Melbourne to Perth, Perth to Singapore, Singapore to Athens, Athens to Rome, with at least a night’s rest between journeys.
+Fearful a long trip would cause pressure sores, the call was made to fly from Melbourne to Perth, Perth to Singapore, Singapore to Athens, and Athens to Rome, with at least a night’s rest between journeys.
 A proud Wotjobaluk man, Coombs flew on a British passport; it would be another seven years before Indigenous Australians were formally recognised as Australian citizens.

 On arriving in Rome, the Australian team discovered their accommodation was wheelchair inaccessible, and relied on makeshift wooden ramps and the assistance of team officials to scale the 36 stairs.